 ‘Spring cleaning’ sounds like such a cliche, but if you think about it, it makes sense to dedicate some time to catch up on chores and give attention to neglected areas in your home.

-If you’ve been diagnosed with COPD you’ve probably already had to make major changes to your normal way of living in order to compensate for decreased energy levels and oxygen retention.
 Chances are that even the most common activities like climbing stairs, standing for too long and even household chores can cause tiredness and shortness of breath easily.